mavryk-network/mavryk-k8s/charts/snapshotEngine/README.md

 Triggered by Snapshot Maker Kubernetes Job.

-This job initializes the Tezos storage that was restored to a new PVC, creates rolling Tezos snapshot if targeted Tezos Node is rolling history mode, then LZ4s and uploads artifacts to S3, and finally builds the xtz-shots website.
+This job initializes the Mavryk storage that was restored to a new PVC, creates rolling Mavryk snapshot if targeted Mavryk Node is rolling history mode, then LZ4s and uploads artifacts to S3, and finally builds the xtz-shots website.

 ### Containers